 While talking to these 7 founders and many others in the Artificial Intelligence industry, we heard many common themes.
 But one almost always stood out – don’t get too consumed by the technology itself, and pay attention to the real human problem you’re solving.
 Be human with your AI app.

 There’s, of course, much more to the advice with deeper insights into what it takes to build a successful AI app, such hiring the right AI development company.
-So here are 7 founders in their own words, what it takes to develop a successful AI app.
+So here are 7 founders in their own words, what it takes to develop a successful AI or Artificial Intelligence app.